TPyrsiocne/mandarin_vocab_builder/readme.txt

 This structure is implemented with the Character and Word models.
 Character has a nonsymmetrical many-to-many relationship to itself through Word.

-Instances of Character contain fields for the standard symbol reperesenting the character, an integer representing the usage frequency rank, the definition of the character, and the pin1yin1 pronunciation of the character.
+Character contains fields for the standard symbol reperesenting a character, an integer representing the usage frequency rank, the definition of the character, and the pin1yin1 pronunciation of the character.

-Instances of Word contain fields for the usage frequency rank of the word, the definition of the word and its pin1yin1 pronunciation.
+Word contains fields for the usage frequency rank of a word, the definition of the word and its pin1yin1 pronunciation.

-This app also keeps needs track of which characters a user reports to know.
+This app also needs to keep track of which characters a user reports to know.
 This is implemented as a many-to-many relationship between Character and the Django User model.

 <some character>.known_by.all() is the set of users who know <some character>.
 <some user>.character_set.all() is the set of characters known by <some user>